edmondslho/Abnormal-Infant-Movements-Classification-With-Deep-Learning/README.md

 # Authors and Contributors
-SMARTBabies is developed by Kevin McCay (kevin.d.mccay@northumbria.ac.uk) and the proejct is supervised by Edmond Ho (edmond@edho.net).
+SMARTBabies is developed by Kevin McCay (kevin.d.mccay@northumbria.ac.uk) and Edmond Ho (edmond@edho.net).
 Currently, it is being maintained by Edmond Ho.

 # License
 SMARTBabies is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the license for further details.
 Interested in a commercial license?
 Contact Edmond Ho (edmond@edho.net).